ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/typescript-generics/index.md

 ## Fallback Default

 If generic interfaces are not provided then the grid will use the default type of `any`.
-This means that generics in AG Grid are completely optional and are opt in.
-Grid options is defined as `GridOptions<TData = any>` so if a generic parameter is not provided then `any` is used in its place.
+This means that generics in AG Grid are completely optional.
+GridOptions is defined as `GridOptions<TData = any>`, so if a generic parameter is not provided then `any` is used in its place for row data properties.

-Likewise for cell values if you do not provide a generic parameter `any` is used for the value property.
-For example cell renderer params is defined as `ICellRendererParams<TData = any, TValue = any>`.
+Likewise for cell values, if a generic parameter is not provided, `any` is used for the value property.
+For example, cell renderer params are defined as `ICellRendererParams<TData = any, TValue = any>`.